Galina Burkatskaya: Career

-From 1933 to 1935 Burkatskaya worked as the secretary of the Heronymivka village council and the chairman of the Shelepukhiv village council of the Cherkasy district.
+From 1933 to 1935, Burkatska worked as the secretary of the Heronymivka village council and the chairman of the Shelepukhiv village council of the Cherkasy district.
 From 1935 to 1937 she was an instructor in the organizational and mass department of the Cherkasy District Council of Workers' Deputies of the Kyiv Region.

-From 1937 to 1938 Burkatskaya studied at the Komsomol branch of the Artem Ukrainian Agricultural Communist University in Kharkiv.
-Then she worked for the Komsomol in Solonitsy school of Kharkiv suburban district of Kharkiv region.
+From 1937 to 1938, Burkatska studied at the Komsomol branch of the Artem Ukrainian Agricultural Communist University in Kharkiv.
+Then she worked for the Komsomol in the Solonitsy school of the Kharkiv suburban district of Kharkiv region.

-With the beginning of World War II she was evacuated to the Saratov region, where from 1941 to 1944 she worked on the collective farm "Sickle and Hammer" Pervomaisky district of Saratov region.
+With the beginning of World War II, she was evacuated to the Saratov region, where from 1941 to 1944 she worked on the collective farm "Sickle and Hammer" Pervomaisky district of the Saratov region.

-With the conquest of Ukraine in 1944 she returned to her native village.
-She worked as a foreman, from 1947 as a secretary of the party organization, and from 1949 to 1967 she was chairman of the board of the Khrushchev collective farm (later - "Soviet Ukraine") in the village of Heronymivka, Cherkasy region.
+With the liberation of Ukraine in 1944, she returned to her native village.
+She worked as a foreman from 1947 as a secretary of the party organization, and from 1949 to 1967 she was chairman of the board of the Khrushchev collective farm (later - "Soviet Ukraine") in the village of Heronymivka, Cherkasy region.

-In 1946 she became a member of the Communist Party of the Soviet Union.
+In 1946, she became a member of the Communist Party of the Soviet Union.

-In 1956 she graduated in absentia from the Faculty of Agronomy of the Ukrainian Agricultural Academy in Kyiv, where in 1967 she made a scientific report on improving the management system on the example of suburban collective farms.
+In 1956, she graduated in absentia from the Faculty of Agronomy of the Ukrainian Agricultural Academy in Kyiv (today National University of Life and Environmental Sciences of Ukraine), where in 1967 she made a scientific report on improving the management system on the example of suburban collective farms.
 Based on the report, she was awarded the title of Candidate of Economic Sciences.

-In 1961 she visited London as part of a Soviet delegation.
+In 1961, she visited London as part of a Soviet delegation.

-Since 1968 Burkatskaya was a senior lecturer at the Department of Labor Organization of the Ukrainian Agricultural Academy in Kyiv.
+Since 1968, Burkatska was a senior lecturer at the Department of Labor Organization of the Ukrainian Agricultural Academy in Kyiv.
 She was also a member of the editorial board of the magazine "Krestyanka".

 She was a Delegate to the 19th and 22nd Congresses of the CPSU.
-At the 22nd Congress of the CPSU she was elected a member of the Central Audit Commission.
+At the 22nd Congress of the CPSU, she was elected a member of the Central Audit Commission.

-She died on 15 March 2006 and buried in Baikove Cemetery.
+She died on 15 March 2006 and was buried in Baikove Cemetery.